William Klingelhoffer French Horn Player

 San Francisco French Horn Player

-William Klingelhoffer, one of two Co-Principal Horns in San Francisco’s Opera Orchestra, studied in Chicago with Stu Liechti, Nancy Fako, Frank Brouk, and Dale Clevenger.
+William Klingelhoffer studied in Chicago with Stu Liechti, Nancy Fako, Frank Brouk, and Dale Clevenger.
 He began playing professionally with the Chicago Lyric Opera at the age of 19.

 In the 40 + years since he has played Principal Horn for the Opera Companies of Chicago, Houston, and Santa Fe, played extra and toured with the Chicago and San Francisco Symphonies, played for Films, Radio/TV commercials, and Musical Shows, toured and recorded with the Summit Brass Ensemble, appeared as a soloist and chamber musician throughout the San Francisco Bay Area, given Masterclasses at International Brassfests held at Indiana University and Long Beach, California; University of Victoria, Canada; and Sacramento State University.
-Bill was a Guest Artist at the International Horn Conference in Macomb Illinois the first week of June, 2009.
+Bill was a Guest Artist at the International Horn Society Symposium in 2009.
+The San Francisco Opera Horn section played excerpts from Wagner's Ring for the opening concert of the 2011 IHS Symposium at San Francisco State University.

 A clip from Bill's arrangement of Bartók's Rhapsody for Unaccompanied Horn is available on this site.